-This provides a timeline of events related to UV from both a living world and a physical world perspective.
+This provides a timeline of events related to ultraviolet radiation from both a living world and a physical world perspective.

 Tanned skin is not seen as desirable.
 Unfortunately, the lead-based whitening paints often cause premature deaths (aside from skin ruptures, madness and infertility) due to lead poisoning.

 1500s – Tanned skin associated with the working classes